HandBrake/HandBrake-docs/source/docs/en/latest/help/why-activity-log.markdown

 The Activity Log is designed to answer a collection of questions that over years of supporting HandBrake users, we have found we frequently need answers to.
-Here is a non-exhaustive list of such questions.
+Here is a non-exhaustive list of such questions:

 * What OS and version of OS are you using?
 * What verion of HandBrake are you running?